dclarkecoevo/SplotterConventionStats/README.md

 # SplotterConventionStats

-This is a repository to hold the code and data for the splotter games convention statistics.
+This repository is holding the code and visuals for the Splotter games convention in Pittsburgh, PA.
+This analysis uses information generated from the boardgamegeek.com api to look at summary statistics of all published games from Splotter Spiel on bgg.
+More details can be found in the Rmarkdown file on more specific values extracted for each game.